How to get to Mykonos: the complete guide

 So, how do you get to Mykonos from the UK, for example?
 The easiest way is, of course, by plane.
 There are numerous direct flights to Mykonos from Europe (the UK, Italy, Spain, France and more) usually running from May to October.

 Countries outside Europe, such as the US, Canada and Australia are not connected through direct flights.
 However, you can take a plane to Athens and then choose your optimal route to Mykonos.
+Check out our ultimate guide on ferry companies traveling from Athens to Mykonos, and find the operator that suits you best.

-Book ferry tickets to Mykonos for 2021
+Book ferry tickets to Mykonos